 Science & Engineering Practices Disciplinary Core Ideas Crosscutting Concepts Asking Questions & Defining Problems: Ask questions that arise from careful observation of phenomena, models, or unexpected results, to clarify and/or seek additional information.
 Ask questions that can be investigated within the scope of the classroom, outdoor environment, and museums and other public facilities with available resources and, when appropriate, frame a hypothesis based on observations and scientific principles.
 Developing & Using Models: Develop and/or revise a model to show the relationships among variables, including those that are not observable but predict observable phenomena.
 Analyzing & Interpreting Data: Analyze and interpret data to determine similarities and differences in findings.
 Constructing Explanations and Designing Solutions: Construct an explanation using models or representations.
 Soil Texture ESS2.A: The planet's systems interact over scales that range from microscopic to global in size, and they operate over fractions of a second to billions of years.
 These interactions have shaped Earth's history and will determine its future.
 (Performance Expectation MS-ESS2-2) PS1.A: Each pure substance has characteristic physical and chemical properties (for any bulk quantity under given conditions) that can be used to identify it.
 (Performance Expectations MS-PS1-2 and MS-PS1-3) Soil Structure PS1.A: Each pure substance has characteristic physical and chemical properties (for any bulk quantity under given conditions) that can be used to identify it.
 (Performance Expectations MS-PS1-2 and MS-PS1-3) Soil Color PS1.A: Each pure substance has characteristic physical and chemical properties (for any bulk quantity under given conditions) that can be used to identify it.
 (Performance Expectations MS-PS1-2 and MS-PS1-3) PS1.B: Substances react chemically in characteristic ways.
 In a chemical process, the atoms that make up the original substances are regrouped into different molecules, and these new substances have different properties from those of the reactants.
 (Performance Expectations MS-PS1-2 and MS-PS1-3 and MS-PS1-5) Soil Profile LS2.B: Food webs are models that demonstrate how matter and energy is transferred between producers, consumers, and decomposers as the three groups interact within an ecosystem.
 Transfers of matter into and out of the physical environment occur at every level.
 Decomposers recycle nutrients from dead plant or animal matter back to the soil in terrestrial environments or to the water in aquatic environments.
-(Performance Expectation MS-LS2-3) ESS2.A: The planet's systems interact over scales that range from microscopic to global in size, and they operate over fractions of a second to billions of years.
+(Performance Expectations of a second to billions of years.
 These interactions have shaped Earth's history and will determine its future.
-(Performance Expectation MS-ESS2-2) Systems May interact with other systems; they may have sub-systems and be a part of larger complex systems.
+(Performance Expectation MS-ESS2-2) Systems may interact with other systems; they may have sub-systems and be a part of larger complex systems.
 Structure & Function: Complex and microscopic structures and systems can be visualized, modeled, and used to describe how their function depends on the shapes, composition, and relationships among its parts; therefore, complex natural and designed structures/ systems can be analyzed to determine how they function.